 We’ve all had that moment – you know, you’re attempting to have a conversation but that person next to you has their nose buried into their phone.
 Rude!
 Or is it?
 What is rude?
 What isn’t?
-These are questions many smartphone users have asked themselves over and over.
+These are questions many have asked themselves over and over about phone etiquette.
 I believe it’s safe to say we haven’t been able to morally catch up with the digital age, and so our smartphone manners continue to evolve along with technology.

 In a world where communicating and finding any information you want is only a hand’s reach away, it’s easy to get lost in that shiny screen.
 Should we set the record straight once and for all?
 Because some of these bad smartphone manners are really starting to get to me!
 So let’s jump in and take a closer look at phone etiquette.